JanGolicnik/printccy/README.md

 #define OVERLOAD_MACRO(_0, _1, _2, ...)
 OVERLOAD_MACRO_HELPER(__VA_ARGS__, OVERLOAD3, OVERLOAD2, OVERLOAD1)(__VA_ARGS__)
 ```

-However, this approach doesn't work with **empty variadic arguments**, making `print("hey")` invalid.
-My hacky fix is counting on the fact that the format function is always the first argument, so we can just count that among the aruguments aswell.
+However, this approach doesn't work with empty variadic arguments, making `print("hey")` invalid.
+My hacky fix is to count on the fact that the format function is always the first argument, so we can just count that among the aruguments aswell.

 ### Type Matching

-After selecting the correct overload, `_Generic` is used to add the function pointer of each argument's printing function to a **thread-local buffer**.
+After selecting the correct overload, `_Generic` is used to add the function pointer of each argument's printing function to a thread-local buffer.
 The main printing function then processes `{}` in the string and calls the functions in sequence.

 ### Printing to file